renatovieiradesouza/EKS-AWS/Readme.md

             - --policy=upsert-only # would prevent ExternalDNS from deleting any records, omit to enable full synchronization
             - --aws-zone-type=public # only look at public hosted zones (valid values are public, private or no value for both)
             - --registry=txt
-            - --txt-owner-id=ID_HOSTEDZONE_IN_USE #Recupera com o comando no passo 3.a ou no Route53 diretamente
+            - --txt-owner-id=ID_HOSTEDZONE_IN_USE #Recupere com o comando no passo 3.a ou no Route53 diretamente
           securityContext:
             fsGroup: 65534 # For ExternalDNS to be able to read Kubernetes and AWS token files
     ```

-7. Testando seu Cluster
+7. Testando seu Cluster, vamos criar um deployment
     1. deploy-nginx-service.yaml

         ```bash